 CONCLUSION

-The study showed that the microalgae-based wastewater treatment system can operate with different configurations, treating only urban wastewater or adding external sources of carbon and/or nutrients such as bicarbonate and anaerobic rejected liquor.
+The study showed that the microalgae-based wastewater treatment system can operate with different configurations, only treating urban wastewater or adding external sources of carbon and/or nutrients such as bicarbonate and anaerobic rejected liquor.
 To find the optimal operational parameters, a longer study period is necessary.
 Meanwhile, many scientific studies on this type of treatment have been conducted, which increasingly contribute to the knowledge of the best performances of the system.
-Furth more, seasonal effects could be observed in the pilot nutrient efficiency.
+Furthermore, seasonal effects could be observed in the pilot nutrient efficiency.

-However, this study had some limitations: a) the location of the pilot plant suffered, especially the microalgae reactor, from the shadow projection of one of the treatment tanks of the municipal wastewater treatment plant; b) the study periods were short, which made it difficult to understand the abiotic and biotic factors of the process; c) it is necessary to understand the metabolic relationships of the microalgae with the abiotic and biotic factors; d) to improve the parameter control strategy by means of probes, for example, to ensure good process efficiency.
+However, this study had some limitations: a) the location of the pilot plant suffered, especially the microalgae reactor, from the shadow projection of one of the treatment tanks of the municipal wastewater treatment plant; b) the study periods were short, which made it difficult to understand the abiotic and biotic factors of the process; c) it is necessary to understand the metabolic relationships of the microalgae with the abiotic and biotic factors; d) improve the parameter control strategy by using probes with a greater number of parameters to ensure good process performance.

 With the new European Directive on urban wastewater treatment, microalgae-based wastewater treatment has the potential to meet the objectives proposed in such legislation by adhering to the principles of the circular economy and the reuse of treated water.